nus-cs2113-AY2122S1/ip/docs/README.md

 ## Welcome Screen

 3 welcome text art will be shown in sequence (as shown below).
+These Text can be changed by editing the text-art content through the use of a text-editor.

 ```
 ____________________________________________________________